 The student is expected to enroll continuously for a minimum of three semester hours of dissertation credit each semester until completion of the dissertation.
 The student must register for a minimum of twelve semester hours of dissertation credit during his/her program.
 Following satisfactory completion of the dissertation as determined by the dissertation committee, an oral defense is required.
-The dissertation, with recommended changes, will then be submitted at least two weeks prior to the Dean of the College of Education and Human Development for review and permission to submit the pre-approval copy to the Office of Graduate Studies and Research for final approval.
+The dissertation, with recommended changes, will then be submitted to the Office of Graduate Studies and Research for final approval.